 - Howler monkeys usually need to stay careful not to consume too many leaves of certain tree species in a single meal.
 As some trees could contain toxins that can poison them.

 - They are also known to sometimes raid on the nests of birds and coops of the chickens and eat their eggs.
 They also sometimes eat insects.
-They need to do so, because they are primates and need a proper amount of B12 vitamin for normal functioning of their nerves.
+They need to do so because they are primates and need a proper amount of B12 vitamin for the normal functioning of their nerves.

 - Howler monkeys fulfill all their water requirements from the leaves they eat.